aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/insert-picture-in-document/_index.md

 ﻿---
-title: Insert Picture into a Document – Aspose.Words for Java
+title: Insert Picture into a Document
+second_title: Aspose.Words for Java
 articleTitle: Insert Picture into a Document
 linktitle: Insert Picture into a Document
 description: "Insert picture into a document.
 Apache POI does not provide an opportunity to insert picture into a document."